Study Psychology with ACAP

 - Master of Psychology (Clinical)

 ACAP’s practical and interactive approach to learning will help you get the most from your studies.
-You can study on-campus, online by flexible delivery, or a combination of both, either part-time or full-time.
+You can study on-campus, online, or a combination of both, either part-time or full-time.

 Our 3 trimesters give you three opportunities to begin your study in February, June or September.